SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 334.2 Network Intrusion Detection (weight: 4)

-#### Description	Candidates should be familiar with the use and configuration of network security scanning, network monitoring and network intrusion detection software.
+#### Description:	Candidates should be familiar with the use and configuration of network security scanning, network monitoring and network intrusion detection software.
 This includes updating and maintaining the security scanners.

 Key Knowledge Areas: